C22-PS225/Lookies-lihat-suka-makan/machine_learning/README.md

 # Machine Learning Path's Overview
 As a machine learning engineers, we mainly contributed in making a model using Keras in TensorFlow to classify the Indonesian traditional cakes images that will be captured by Lookies.
-To encapsulate the machine learning path guidelines in this project, here are the points to consider:
+To encapsulate the machine learning path guidelines in this project, here are some points to consider:

 ## Machine Learning Job Desc